ANALYSIS-Food delivery companies revamp for cost-of-living crunch | Business

 These include DoorDash in the United States, Just Eat in Northern Europe, Delivery Hero's Glovo in Southern Europe, and iFood in Brazil.
 These can invest operating profits to strengthen their delivery network and add more restaurants to their platforms.
 Companies in a second or third place position will suffer, analysts said.

-Under Grubhub's Amazon deal, the company its delivery network can use the partnership to strengthen, building from city strongholds such as New York.
+Under Grubhub's Amazon deal, the company will strengthen its delivery network, building from city strongholds such as New York.
 Amazon has a similar deal with Deliveroo, which is a major player in London and Paris.

-WEAK APPETITE The number of U.S. restaurant delivery orders dropped 6.3% for the 12 months ending in June to 4.8 billion, the first year-over-year drop the sector has seen since 2016.
+WEAK APPETITE The number of U.S. restaurant delivery orders dropped 6.3% for the 12 months ending in June to 4.8 billion, the first year-over-year drop the sector has seen since 2016, according to data by The NPD Group/CREST.

 Morgan Stanley has said its polling showed spending on restaurants is one of the first places consumers will look to save money during a recession.
 "Food delivery also stands out as uniquely at risk ... given that this tends to be expensive on a per person basis and likely viewed as indulgent by some consumer groups," they wrote.